ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 ---
 layout: lab
-num: lab09
+num: lab07
-ready: true
+ready: false
 desc: "Working With Data"
-assigned: 2017-08-22 13:15:00.00-7
+assigned: 2018-08-22 13:15:00.00-7
-due: 2017-08-25 16:45:00.00-7
+due: 2018-08-25 16:45:00.00-7
 ---

-# Tables

-In this lab, we'll learn about *tables*, which let us work with multiple arrays of data about the same things.
-Tables are described in [a ebook chapter](http://www.inferentialthinking.com/chapters/05/tables.html).

-First, setup the coding environment and start to execute code
+# Working with and learning from data

+This lab will give you a taste of the very hot field of machine learning.
+The basic idea of machine learning is to use data to build a program/model that can geneate or make predictions about new data.
+In this lab, you will:
+ * use basic Python libraries and functions to read date from a file and do basic processing of data
+ * build models to generate or predict data

-# First, create a lab09 repo
+# First, create a lab07 repo

-Go to github.com and create a new repo called spis16-lab09-part1-Name-Name using Method 1.
-When creating the repo import the starter file from this git repo: https://github.com/ucsd-cse-spis-2017/lab09starter
+Go to github.com and create a new repo called spis18-lab07-part1-Name-Name using Method 1.
+When creating the repo import the starter file from this git repo: TBA

 Then use `git clone` to clone this into your `~/github` directory.

 In the repo, you will see that there are three files, world_population.csv and imdb.csv.
 They are used in this lab for data analysis.

+# Lab outline (to be completed later)
+ * Part 1: reading from files, working with dictionaries and building Markov models to predict text
+ * Part 2: training and using a classifier (naive Bayes (binary) and regression (ordinal/continuous))

 # Step 2: start ipython and get into the pylab mode
 Run commands in terminal